Why Choose the College of Pharmacy?

 Other: Nuclear pharmacy, drug information, poison control, public health, home health care, long-term care, law and areas of pharmacy education and specialization.

-Admission to the Doctor of Pharmacy program is highly competitive and is granted to the best qualified applicants on a space available basis.
+Admission to the Doctor of Pharmacy program is competitive and is granted to the best qualified applicants on a space available basis.

 Admission criteria include: